Tarring and feathering: 18th-century North America

 In February 1775, Abner Bebee, a Loyalist of East Haddam, Connecticut, was tarred and feathered before being taken to a hog sty and covered in dung.
 Hog dung was then smeared in his eyes and forced down his throat.
-Bebee was subjected to this as a perceived punishment for expressing pro-British sentiment by his local Committee of Safety.
+Bebee was subjected to this as a perceived punishment for expressing Loyalist sentiment by his local Committee of Safety.

 A particularly violent act of tarring and feathering took place in August 1775 northeast of Augusta, Georgia.
 Landowner and loyalist Thomas Brown was confronted on his property by members of the Sons of Liberty.
 After putting up some resistance, Brown was beaten with a rifle, fracturing his skull.
 He was then stripped and tied to a tree.
 Hot pitch was poured over him before being set alight, charring two of his toes to stubs.
 Brown was then feathered by the Sons of Liberty, who then took a knife to his head and began scalping him.

-Such acts associated the punishment with the Patriot side of the American Revolution.
+Such acts were often associated with the Patriot side of the American Revolution.
 An exception occurred in March 1775, when a number of soldiers from the 47th Regiment of Foot tarred and feathered Thomas Ditson, a colonist from Billerica, Massachusetts, who attempted to illegally purchase a musket from one of the regiment's soldiers.
 Ditson was tarred and feathered before having a placard reading "American Liberty: A Speciment of Democracy" hung around his neck whilst regimental musicians played "Yankee Doodle".

 During the Whiskey Rebellion, local farmers inflicted the punishment on federal tax agents.
 Beginning on September 11, 1791, western Pennsylvania farmers rebelled against the federal government's taxation on western Pennsylvania whiskey distillers.
 Their first victim was reportedly a recently appointed tax collector named Robert Johnson.
 He was tarred and feathered by a disguised gang in Washington County.
 Other officials who attempted to serve court warrants on Johnson's attackers were whipped, tarred, and feathered.
 Because of these and other violent attacks, the tax went uncollected in 1791 and early 1792.
 The attackers modeled their actions on the protests of the American Revolution.